UK 2024 "The Age of the Dinosaurs" (Part I - Prehistoric Animals)

 The Natural History Museum in London on the cover of booklet with inland stamps of UK 1981.

 The Natural History Museum in London, established in 1881, is a museum that exhibits a vast range of specimens from various segments of natural history.
-The museum is home to life and earth science specimens comprising some 80 million items within five main collections: botany, entomology, mineralogy, palaeontology and zoology.
-Only a fraction of them is on show.
+The museum is home to life and earth science specimens comprising some 80 million items within five main collections: botany, entomology, mineralogy, palaeontology, and zoology.
+Only a fraction of them are on display.
 Given the age of the institution, many of the collections have great historical as well as scientific value, such as specimens collected by Charles Darwin.
 The museum is particularly famous for its exhibition of dinosaur skeletons and ornate architecture—sometimes dubbed a cathedral of nature—both exemplified by the large Diplodocus cast that dominated the vaulted central hall before it was replaced in 2017 with the skeleton of a blue whale hanging from the ceiling.

 Natural History Museum in London on postmark of UK 1985